All of us can empathise with the pain of a breakup. That pain of separation is like an inherent part of being human – but when does it hurt the most?

 Sometimes, you even cut out on hanging out with friends or family, focusing on your career and aspirations, or even hobbies.

-In fact, a first breakup may feel like you’ve lost everything because your partner took up all the space in your life.
+In fact, the first breakup may feel like you’ve lost everything because your partner took up all the space in your life.

 All these little things add up to worsen the experience.
 After your break up, you are very likely to rediscover your own identity, which you carry and develop through future relationships.